• Crescent Lake is a scenic lake on the eastern side of the Cascade Range

 Fishing

-There are 7 campgrounds around the lake, including primitive and RV spots.
-If you want more comfortable accommodation, rent a yurt at Crescent Lake Campground or stay at Hoodoo's Crescent Lake Lodge & Resort.
+Seven campgrounds surround the lake, including primitive and RV spots.
+For more comfortable accommodation, rent a yurt at Crescent Lake Campground or stay at Hoodoo's Crescent Lake Lodge & Resort.

 Hoodoo's Crescent Lake Lodge & Resort is often just called Crescent Lake Resort.
 It has multiple cabins to stay at, equipment rentals, a restaurant, and more.